Foundation / Corporation

-The Foundation in particular welcomes applications from individuals directly affected by, or with significant direct personal experience with, the policies, practices, and systems their projects seek to address.
-This includes, but is not limited to, applicants who have themselves been incarcerated; applicants who have a family member or loved one who has been incarcerated and whose fellowship project emerges from that experience; and applicants who are survivors of violence and crime.
-It also includes people with deep ties and connections to the communities or constituencies that are the focus of their projects.
+Applications are especially welcomed from individuals directly affected by, or with significant direct personal experience with, the policies, practices, and systems their projects seek to address (e.g., applicants who have themselves been incarcerated, applicants who have a family member or loved one who has been incarcerated and whose fellowship project emerges from that experience, or applicants who are survivors of violence or crime).

 GrantWatch ID#: 161096

-The award for Media Track I is $58,000, plus project-related expenses.
-The award for Media Track II is $80,000, plus project-related expenses.
+The award for Media Track I is $58,000, plus project-related expenses, over 12 months.
+The award for Media Track II is $80,000, plus project-related expenses, over 12 months.